• Share this on:

 Source: UN Comtrade

-Source: West Elm @ YouTube
+Source: xN Home @ YouTube

 Bags

-When the COVID-19 pandemic restricted travel and forced people to stay home, they had less need for bags in which to carry their items around.
-This led to a sharp drop in imports.
-When the restrictions were lifted, people once again needed bags again for travelling, commuting, playing sports, shopping and other activities.
-European imports rebounded to €23 billion, which translates to a CAGR of 1.8% between 2018 and 2022.
+When the COVID-19 pandemic restricted travel and forced people to stay home, they did not need bags to carry their items around.
+This contributed to a sharp drop in imports.
+When restrictions were lifted, people needed bags again for activities like travelling, commuting, playing sports and shopping.
+Even during the current cost-of-living crisis, European consumers continue to travel.
+In line with this, European imports of bags bounced back.
+Imports grew from €22 billion in 2019 to €23 billion in 2023, at a CAGR of 0.4%.

 Sustainable alternatives to disposable plastic bags

-Source: Loqi @ YouTube
+Source: IKEA @ YouTube

 Bed textiles

-As is common in the home-textiles sub-sector, China plays a relatively modest role in this market, with a share of 12%.
-The direct import-market share for other developing countries grew from 59% in 2018 to 61% in 2022, at a CAGR of 5.7%.
-Pakistan is a particularly important player, directly supplying more than one third of Europe’s bed-textile imports.
+As is common in the home textiles sub-sector, China plays a relatively modest role in this market, with an 11% import market share (€443 million in 2023).
+Together, developing countries other than China directly supply nearly three-quarters of Europe’s bed textile imports (€2.9 billion in 2023).
+Pakistan is a particularly important player, directly supplying more than one third of Europe’s bed textile imports (€1.7 billion in 2023).

-Source: bambu @ YouTube
+Source: URBANARA GmbH @ YouTube

 Homewear

 Homewear has a special place in home textiles.
-This large product group consists of sleepwear and bathrobes, which are products that are worn rather than used (for decorative purposes) around the house.
-Europe’s homewear imports grew from €2.9 billion in 2018 to €3.8 billion in 2022, at a CAGR of 7.4%.
+This large product group consists of sleepwear and bathrobes, which are products you wear rather than use (decoratively) around the house.
+Europe’s homewear imports grew from €3.0 billion in 2019 to €3.2 billion in 2023, at a CAGR of 1.7%.
+They peaked at €3.9 billion in 2022.

-Accounting for 24% of all imports, China is Europe’s leading individual homewear supplier.
-Other developing countries are nevertheless playing a much larger role in this product group, particularly those that specialise in textiles and clothing (for example, Bangladesh: 18%).
-The combined direct-import market share for other developing countries grew from 48% in 2018 to 50% in 2022, at a CAGR of 8.4%, as compared to a CAGR of 5.8% for China.
+With 22% of imports in 2023, China is Europe’s leading individual homewear supplier.
+However, other developing countries play a much larger role in this product group.
+Particularly those that specialise in textiles and clothing, like Bangladesh (17%).
+Their combined direct import market share represents about half of European homewear imports.
+These supplies grew from €1.4 billion in 2019 to €1.6 billion in 2023, at a CAGR of 2.9% – compared to a decline at a CAGR of ‑2.3% for China.

-Although large volumes of mass-produced home textiles sector are imported from countries such as India, there are opportunities for smaller-scale producers with more attention to detail.
-Cotton is the most common material, accounting for 57% of all European imports.
-Other natural materials account for about 9%.
-This includes more luxurious fabrics (for example, silk, cashmere or blends of these fibres).
-Popular sustainable options include organic cotton and bamboo fibres.
+Although there is a lot of mass production in the home textiles sector from countries like India, there are opportunities for smaller-scale producers with more attention to detail.
+Cotton is the most common material, with about 57% of European imports.
+Other natural materials account for 9-10%.
+This includes more luxurious fabrics like silk and cashmere, or blends of these fibres.
+Popular sustainable[CM2] options are organic cotton and bamboo fibres.

 Tips:

-Globally Cool B.V. carried out this study in partnership with GO!
+Globally Cool carried out this study in partnership with GO!
 GoodOpportunity and Remco Kemper on behalf of CBI.

 Please review our market information disclaimer.